J&K govt order on movement of convoys will only hamper operations

 However, there was movement of an army convoy on the national highway on Monday and at some places even paramilitary CRPF vehicles were seen.

-There was no formal reply yet to a query sent by PTI to the spokesman of the strategically located army's 15 Corps, which is also tasked with counter-insurgency operations.
+There was no formal reply yet a query sent by PTI to the spokesman of the strategically located army's 15 Corps, which is also tasked with counter-insurgency operations.

-The Jammu and Kashmir Police as well as other state and central security agencies were also apparently caught unawares about the order issued by the state home department.
+The J&K Police as well as other state and central security agencies were also apparently caught unawares about the order issued by the state home department.

 Former J&K chief minister Omar Abdullah posted a video of an army convoy moving on Monday while civilian traffic was plying normally on the other side of the road.